JeremyRand/namecoin.org/_posts/2021-05-05-deterministic-salts-in-namecoin-core.md

 This change is being made as part of the effort to simplify the RPC API for name management.
 It was also one of the prerequisites for a new name registration GUI, work on which is intended to proceed shortly.

-This work was funded by NLnet Foundation's NGI0 Discovery Fund, which is funded by the European Commission, the executive branch of the European Union.
+This work was funded by NLnet Foundation's NGI0 Discovery Fund.